writers led me to discover the darker sides to my own nature, and the nature

 of genre.
 Myths and the Greek tragedies taught me about the primal constants

-in people.
 During the horror boom of the 80's, I discovered that no matter

 what genre I wrote in, I was essentially a "dark" writer.
 I